A history of early settlers and their landholdings

 Jackson Family Land

-Charles Welby Jackson (1840–1926) inherited and farmed land along the coastal road slopes of Wainuiomata.
-He married Elizabeth Grace, whose family’s property bordered his own.
-Their estate included ridgelines and access routes that became known as Graces Track and later Jacksons Track, connecting the Coast Road with Gollan’s Valley and beyond.
-These routes played a vital role in the 1880s for movement across the region.
+Charles Welby Jackson (1840 to 1926) inherited and farmed land on the slopes above the Coast Road in Wainuiomata.
+He married Elizabeth Grace, whose family’s land adjoined his.
+Their estate included ridge routes later known as Graces Track and, subsequently, Jacksons Track, linking the Coast Road with Gollans Valley and beyond.
+These routes were important thoroughfares in the 1880s.

 Grace Family Land